CircuitVerse/Interactive-Book/README.md

 * Read [Jekyll Documentation](https://jekyllrb.com/docs/)
 * If you have a question about using Jekyll, start a discussion on [the Jekyll Forum](https://talk.jekyllrb.com/) or [StackOverflow](https://stackoverflow.com/questions/tagged/jekyll)
-* Chat with Jekyllers &mdash; Join [slack channel](https://join.slack.com/t/circuitverse-team/shared_invite/enQtNjc4MzcyNDE5OTA3LTdjYTM5NjFiZWZlZGI2MmU1MmYzYzczNmZlZDg5MjYxYmQ4ODRjMjQxM2UyMWI5ODUzODQzMDU2ZDEzNjI4NmE)
+* Chat with slackers &mdash; Join [slack channel](https://join.slack.com/t/circuitverse-team/shared_invite/enQtNjc4MzcyNDE5OTA3LTdjYTM5NjFiZWZlZGI2MmU1MmYzYzczNmZlZDg5MjYxYmQ4ODRjMjQxM2UyMWI5ODUzODQzMDU2ZDEzNjI4NmE)

 There are a bunch of helpful community members on these services that should be willing to point you in the right direction.